The Champions

 The Legacy of Kentucky Basketball

-Around that same time, I stepped away from regular updates to the site.
+I don’t regularly update this site anymore.
 The game has changed, and so has the era.
 My heart remains with the teams and players who built the foundation—those who carried the legacy forward and made Kentucky basketball what it has always meant to generations of fans.

 Kentucky’s Storied Past